Now that LimeWire is gone for good, we take a look at the top 10 alternative file sharing programs.

-With U.S. District Judge Kimba Wood having recently issued an injunction ordering LimeWire to disable the “the searching, downloading, uploading, file trading and/or file distribution functionality, and/or all functionality” of the famed file-sharing program many former users have been searching for a viable alternative.
+With U.S. District Judge Kimba Wood having issued an injunction ordering LimeWire to disable the “the searching, downloading, uploading, file trading and/or file distribution functionality, and/or all functionality” of the famed file-sharing program many former users have been searching for a viable alternative.

 The easiest alternative of all.
 Right after LimeWire was shut down a secret team of developers made some modifications to LimeWire 5.6 beta.
 They stripped it of all the spyware and adware, activated all of the PRO features, cut its dependency on LimeWire LLC’s servers, and released it back into the wild as LimeWire Pirate edition.